cotodevel/ToolchainGenericDS-multiplayer-example/README.md

-This is the Toolchain Generic DS Multiplayer example project:
+This is the Toolchain Generic GDB stub example project:

-1)Setup:
+Compile Toolchain: To compile this project you will need to follow the steps at https://github.com/cotodevel/ToolchainGenericDS: Then simply extract the project somewhere.

+Compile this project: Open msys, through msys commands head to the directory your extracted this project.
+Then write: make clean make

+After compiling, run the example in NDS.

+Project Specific description:

-a)For UDP NIFI see: https://github.com/cotodevel/ToolchainGenericDS/tree/master/misc/tcp
+A.  UDP NIFI see: https://github.com/cotodevel/ToolchainGenericDS/tree/master/misc/tcp

 or

-b)For LOCAL NIFI :
+B.  LOCAL NIFI:
 in arm9/main.cpp comment: single player and udp nifi then uncomment localnifi, like this:

-//single player:
+//switch_dswnifi_mode(dswifi_idlemode);		//single player:

-//switch_dswnifi_mode(dswifi_idlemode);
-//udp nifi:
-//switch_dswnifi_mode(dswifi_udpnifimode);	//UDP NIFI: Check readme
+//switch_dswnifi_mode(dswifi_udpnifimode);	//udp nifi: Check readme

-//local nifi:
+switch_dswnifi_mode(dswifi_localnifimode);	//local nifi:
-switch_dswnifi_mode(dswifi_localnifimode);	//LOCAL NIFI:

-2)Compile:
-To compile this project you will need to follow the steps at https://github.com/cotodevel/ToolchainGenericDS:

-Then simply extract the project somewhere.

-Compile with Make as usual.

 Then you must run this in BOTH DS, press L to send a frame to the other DS.
 The receiver DS will have a frame sent from the Sender (Sender DS Clock Time).